PSYM4890 – Master dissertation in the Psychology of Global Mobility, Inclusion and Diversity in Society

 The teaching supporting the work on the thesis takes the form of individual and/or group supervision.
 All students shall have two supervisors with sufficient scientific competence to supervise the work on the thesis.
 The students will meet with their peers to discuss the progress in seminars that can be either supervised or unsupervised.

 Students propose a Master thesis project topic and primary supervisor early in the second semester of the Global-MINDS programme.
 The Master thesis project will be subjected to approval from Governing Board members and relevant committees at the respective Partner University regarding its feasibility, ethical considerations and match with the objectives and learning outcomes of Global-MINDS.

 Students or supervisors can contact the course supervisors if disputes occur.
 It is possible to deliver the thesis earlier.

 The thesis work is equivalent to 42 ECTS, or about 1.4 semesters of work load.
 The student is entitled to 30 h of supervision in total, including preparations and follow-up work.

-More information on the general guidelines for Master theses at PSI (But note that the deadlines and credit count for the current course are different.)
+More information on the general guidelines and ethical considerations for Master theses at PSI (But note that the deadlines and credit count for the current course are different.)

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.